Private cloud deployment

 | Permissions not working after applying Role | Verify RoleBinding references correct user/namespace, wait for RBAC cache update |

-Once you've created a pool, installed the CLI, and verified your cluster permissions, you can deploy AI Gateway to your Kubernetes cluster.
+Once you've created a pool, installed the CLI, and verified your cluster permissions, you can deploy the AI Gateway Operator to your Kubernetes cluster.
+The Operator handles everything else — it connects to the Cequence control plane, deploys Armor, and manages the lifecycle of all components in your pool.

 Prerequisites